risingwavelabs/risingwave-docs/cloud/cluster-connection-errors.md

 `%3D` is the URL encoded form of `=`.
 If the client does not require URL encoding, you can use `--tenant=<tenant identifier>` directly.

 :::note
 Not all clients support the `options` field.
-If your client does not support the `options` field, you can use solution 2.
+If your client does not support the `options` field, you can use solution 2 or 3.
 :::

 ### Solution 2: Put the tenant identifier in the host

+You can put the tenant identifier in the host in the format of `<tenant identifier>.<hostname>`.
 This solution is only available when the client supports SNI routing and the connection is secured by TLS.

 ```shell